Ecwid/ecwid-api-docs/includes/_authentication.md

 **Case #2 - Integration with external service**

-In this case, a user is already authorized and thus the **Step #1** of getting token process ("Send user to Ecwid authorization dialog") is omitted.
+In this case, a user is located on an app details page and is already authorized in Ecwid Control Panel.
+Thus the process of getting an access token starts with the **Step #2** and the **Step #1** of getting token process ("Send user to Ecwid authorization dialog") is omitted.
 Once the user clicks the "Install" button, Ecwid sends a user to your app Return URL along with the temporary code as outlined in the **Step #2** "Ecwid redirects the user back to your application".

 Mind that in this case the installation process starts on Ecwid side and the moment when user gets to your application "Return" endpoint might be the first time they open your site.
 Make sure your page on the return URL onboards users well – this is a landing page for them in your service.
 We recommend prefilling user details like: Name, email, Store name, Store ID and other fields that your service needs.